About Compassion Crossing

 My Services Include:

-• Advance Care Planning – Peace of mind through complete living wills that ensure your wishes are honored
+• Advance Care Planning – Ensuring your wishes are honored through complete living wills and healthcare directives.

-• Grief Support – Comfort and healing during loss, including support for anticipatory grief and ambiguous loss
+• Grief Support – Healing support throughout all types of loss, including anticipatory grief and ambiguous loss.

-• Wellness Checks – Compassionate companionship combined with professional nursing care, medication management, and healthcare coordination
+• Wellness Checks – Combining compassionate companionship with professional nursing assessments, comprehensive medication management, and active care coordination to ensure your loved one stays safe, comfortable, and protected.

 How I Help Healthcare Organizations